SABS-R3/software-engineering-day4/_episodes/03-packaging.md

 ## Where do Packages Come From?

-All the packages we've installed previously, whether using `pip` or `conda`, were written by someone and uploaded to a **Package Index / Repository**.
+All the dependencies we've installed previously with `pip` were written by someone else and uploaded to a **Package Index / Repository**.

-We'll look at two different methods for packaging our code.
+In this session we'll be looking at two different methods for building an installable package from our code.
 The first, using a tool called **Poetry**, is the simpler of the two methods, so we'll walk through the complete packaging process and end up with a package uploaded to the PyPI test site.
 The second method, using **setup.py**, is the more traditional method and gives us full control, but is more complicated.